 Founder of 'Key to Learning' and Curriculum Director/Co-Author of the 'Key to Learning' curriculum

 Galina is an acknowledged world-renowned specialist in the practical application of Vygotsky’s Theory of Learning and Development.
 She has worked at every level from Early Years to University and trained hundreds of teachers and trainers worldwide.
-With her inspirational style, Galina provides her audiences with the tools and the motivation to instantly revitalise their teaching and classroom settings.
+With her inspirational style, Galina provides her audiences with the tools and the motivation to instantly revitalise their teaching, classroom and homeschool settings.
 She has hundreds of glowing evaluations from conference participants.

 Currently, she is also a Researcher in the Department of Psychology and Pedagogy of Abilities at the Research Institute of Development of Preschool Education, Russian Academy for Education, Moscow.

 She is also collaborating with Professor Nikolay Veraksa as a member of UNESCO Chair in Early Childhood Education and Sustainable Development.

 Galina used her unique knowledge of Lev Vygotsky’s theories to help develop the innovative Key to Learning approach, together with Professor Nicolay Veraksa, Olga Diachenko and 9 other educationalists and developmental psychologists.
 The curriculum they created is famous for creating happy, independent, gifted and/or highly able learners.